 • You borrow any amount and already have £1,000 of new debt since your bankruptcy

-• You cannot set up a limited company
+• Set up a limited company

-• You cannot act as a company director
+• Act as a company director

-• You must not hide assets (items of value)
+• Hide assets (items of value)

-You bankruptcy can be extended if you do not follow these rules.
+Your bankruptcy can be extended if you do not follow these rules.
+In rare cases you can be prosecuted, fined or imprisoned.

 Talk to your trustee if you have power of attorney for another person.